oubino/locpix_points/README.rst

 Errata
 ======

-For more information, including a longer description of each command see :ref:`errata`.
+For more information, including a longer description of each command see :ref:`errata Errata`.